 Increased app engagement

-Well, this one is kind of linked to what I have just said.
+Well, this one is kind of linked to what we just talked about.
 IAPs make it so users are less likely to abandon your app, but they also ensure that users interact with your app more and more often.
 After all, they have paid for content and functionalities, they would surely want to use them.

-In a way, in-app purchases’ innate ability to allow users to customize their app experience to match their preferences and style means that they are even better than subscriptions, where users pay for a big bundle of premium content and/or services, which, however, is not always needed or wanted in its entirety and is often only purchased for a specific benefit(s).
+In a way, in-app purchases’ innate ability to allow users to customize their app experience to match their preferences and style means that they are even better than subscriptions, where users pay for a big bundle of premium content and/or services, which, however, is not always needed or wanted in its entirety and is often only purchased for a few select specific benefits.

-More engaged user bases mean that your app is getting greater exposure, better visibility on app stores, and more “hype” as more and more people talk about your app, which, in turn, can lead to more word-of-mouth installs and referrals.
+A more engaged user base also means that your app is getting greater exposure, better visibility on app stores, and more “hype” as more and more people talk about it, which, in turn, can lead to more word-of-mouth referrals and installs.

 Do people keep buying access to a particular functionality or a given piece of content or consumable?
 Well, then you can be certain that devoting some extra attention and time to those particular features will be well worth your time.
 Armed with the knowledge of what’s best liked, you can focus on improving those popular parts.
 This results in better resource allocation at the development and maintenance levels.